Affiliate links on Android Authority may earn us a commission. Learn more.

 If you could only pick one, which streaming service would you choose?

 Netflix, unsurprisingly, captured the majority at 63.92% of the vote, with Amazon Prime Video in a distant second at 13.32%.
-Still, it’s an impressive showing for Prime Video, which is far above other major streaming services like Disney Plus, Hulu, and HBO Now (which has since been largely replaced by HBO Max).
-Check out the full analysis here.
+Still, it’s an impressive showing for Prime Video, which is far above other major streaming services like Disney Plus, Hulu, and HBO Now (which has since been largely replaced by HBO Max or now just Max).

 It might not sound like a glowing review, but you have to keep in mind that the question is only about users’ first choice.
 It doesn’t take into account second or third choices, and given Netflix’s domination over the field this would open up things considerably.